Back to Tax Tips

 A new federal bill is changing what happens when the CRA comes knocking.

-Bill C-31, with updated draft language released May 4, would give the Canada Revenue Agency new tools to compel cooperation during audits.
-If you ignore a CRA request for documents, penalties could pile up daily until you respond.
-The clock the CRA normally has to reassess prior tax years could also pause while it waits for you, giving the agency more time to go back through your returns.
+Bill C-31, with updated draft language released May 4, 2026, would give the Canada Revenue Agency new tools to compel cooperation during audits.
+It is proposed legislation and not yet law, so the details could change or the bill may not pass.
+As drafted, if you ignored a CRA request for documents, penalties could pile up daily until you responded, and the clock the CRA normally has to reassess prior tax years could pause while it waits, giving the agency more time to go back through your returns.

 Most self-employed Canadians will never face a full audit.
 But the logic behind Bill C-31 matters to anyone running a side business or freelancing: organized records are not just good housekeeping.
 They are your primary defence.